RahulSDeshpande/tyriar.github.io/_drafts/detect-number-of-siblings-in-css.md

 <p data-height="268" data-theme-id="2513" data-slug-hash="qxHgE" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/Tyriar/pen/qxHgE'>Detect number of siblings with CSS</a> by Daniel Imms (<a href='http://codepen.io/Tyriar'>@Tyriar</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>

-If you're using Sass this technique can be applied using a mixin for convenience.
+This technique can be applied in Sass by using a mixin.

 <!--prettify lang=css-->
     @mixin space-out($min, $max) {